 Here are a few with their average costs:

 - The Venue — The average cost of a wedding venue is $16,107.
 Venues also require deposits, which can be a large percentage of the total cost.

 - Food and Drinks — One of the highest wedding costs will be catering and drink costs.
 The average cost for catering per person is $71, while drinks cost an average of $2,300.
 Wedding Outfits — Except to pay anywhere around $2,000 to $4,000 for wedding attire.
 If you and your partner have expensive tastes, expect that to go up to a few thousand dollars.

-You’ll want to have many pictures and videos to remember your special day!
-And so, hiring a professional photographer and sometimes a videographer is essential!
-The average cost for a photographer is $2,783, while a videographer’s cost averages around $1,995.
+- Photography and Videography — The average cost for a photographer is $2,783, while a videographer’s cost averages around $1,995.

-Think about the last wedding you went to; one of the major decorations might have been the flowers, and you’ll probably want to have some too.
-Flower costs can range depending on color, theme, and abundance.
+- A Florist — Flower costs can vary depending on color, theme, and abundance.
 The more flowers you want, the more your expenses will go up.
 The average florist cost for an American wedding is $2,534.

-Centerpieces, lights, table and chair decorations, and other personalization are essential, especially for a themed wedding!
-And so, factor some of these costs into your wedding budget.
+- Decorations — Centerpieces, lights, table and chair decorations, and other personalization are essential.
 You can expect to pay a few hundred up to a couple thousand dollars for wedding decorations.